 - Purchase a mask or face covering to wear throughout your travel

 - Wear a mask or face covering throughout your travel from the airport to your quarantine location.

 - Confirm your arrival at your quarantine location via your ArriveCAN app within 48 hours, and complete daily COVID-19 symptom self-assessments during your quarantine period.

 - Notify Brock International Services that you have arrived through the Arrival Check-In form or by calling 289-668-2266.

-- Notify the Brock COVID nurse by email: email@example.com.
-You will be required to have a COVID-19 test, during your mandated quarantine period and provide proof of a negative COVID-19 test.
+- Notify the Brock COVID nurse by email: firstname.lastname@example.org.
+You will be required to have a COVID-19 test (unless exempted), during your mandated quarantine period and provide proof of a negative COVID-19 test.
+The COVID nurse will inform you of when you will be required to complete this test.
 Refer to the Government of Ontario COVID Assessment website for a location near you.

-- Submit a daily COVID-19 symptom self-assessment during your quarantine period through the ArriveCAN App or by calling a toll-free number (1-833-641-0343).
+- Submit a daily COVID-19 symptom self-assessment during your quarantine period (unless exempted) through the ArriveCAN App or by calling a toll-free number (1-833-641-0343).
 Use the COVID-19 Self-Assessment Tool provided by the provincial government.

 - The 14 day quarantine period will begin the day following your arrival.